aleksei-shvets/aleksei-shvets/README.md

 ###

 <p align="left">
-  I am an aspiring frontend developer 👩🏻‍💻<br>
+  I am an aspiring software engineer / fullstack developer 👩🏻‍💻<br>
   Due to my longtime interest in programming and WEB industry, I decided to change my field and become a developer.<br>
   At the moment I have finished a 🎓 course in Hexlet on “Frontend developer” profession, I also read professional literature, actively and comprehensively develop professional skills.
 </p>